david-venancio/rd-block/README.md

 License : Attribution 4.0 International (CC BY 4.0)  https://creativecommons.org/licenses/by/4.0/

->>> Please visit http://www.3DLibre.com and eventually order a 3D-print in PLA only ! <3 !
+>>> You can contact me via http://david.venancio.free.fr and eventually order a 3D-print in PLA only !
+I'm actually in Portugal, south of Lisbon (~150km).